pauldambra/pauldambra.github.io/_posts/2018-03-30-DRY-considered-harmful.md

 But, something is bothering you.
 It was hard to spot this bug because even though there's no duplication of code there's actually lots of duplication of names.
 This lovely DRY code uses the word milk nine times.
 In fact each of the ingredients is mentioned nine times.
 So any new ingredient means edits in nine places.

-And the call through to the base class constructor just duplicates the constructor on the line above.
+And the call through to the base class constructor duplicates the constructor on the line above.
 Any changes to the ingredients and you'll need to change both constructors.

 You meet a friend for coffee and, since it's on your mind, ask how they would remove this last duplication?!